 Julia: Oh, sweet!

-Amanda: Yeah that whole ethos of listen, the packaging has the ingredients, we are just about actual food and no BS scene for the nut butters.
+Amanda: Yeah that whole ethos of listen, the packaging has the ingredients, we are just about actual food and no BS, same for the nut butters.
 So there's a honey cinnamon peanut butter, which is legit straight up peanut butter, and then vanilla almond butter and I am very excited to tell you guys that if you order your first RXBar order use the code Spirits for 25% off.
-You are gonna get six free samples.
-Three samples of the new flavors and three samples of the new nut butters.

 Julia: Oh, yo that's such a good deal!